Skip to Content

 Defending Those Who Have Been Arrested For Boating While Intoxicated in Travis County or Central TX

 During the summer months and holidays, many people will take to the area lakes and rivers for recreation with family and friends.
 The increased water traffic will necessarily draw an elevated law enforcement presence.
 Inevitably, many people will find themselves in the position of being investigated for boating while intoxicated (BWI).
+If you're in this situation, our Austin BWI lawyers can help you.

-For more information about our legal services, contact our firm today at (512) 858-8611.
+For more information about our legal services, contact our Austin BWI lawyer today at (512) 858-8611.

 FAQs About Texas BWI

-Is BWI as serious as Driving While Intoxicated (DWI)?
+Is BWI as Serious as Driving While Intoxicated (DWI)?

 No. In BWI investigations where police conduct field sobriety tests, the suspect will be taken to the shore and given fifteen minutes to regain their “land legs” before any agility exercises will be performed.
 If police do not follow this regulation, they jeopardize the validity of any results they think might have been observed.

-Can I refuse to take a breath or blood test during the BWI investigation?
+Can I Refuse to Take a Breath or Blood Test During the BWI investigation?

-Do ‘No Refusal’ policies apply to BWI cases?
+Do ‘No Refusal’ Policies Apply to BWI Cases?

 Contact Our BWI Attorney in Austin Today

-If you have any questions about a BWI case, or you need legal representation, please don’t hesitate to contact me.
+If you have any questions about a BWI case, or you need legal representation, please do not hesitate to contact me.
 The right criminal defense lawyer can make all the difference.
 Even if you think there is no chance to win, let Attorney Will Mitchell show you what he can do for you.

 Ready to discuss your case?
-Call us today at (512) 858-8611 for a free consultation.
+Call us today at (512) 858-8611 for a free consultation

 Understanding BWI Defense in Austin and Travis County